GioMarraffini/Platonic-Representation-Hypothesis-EEG/README.md

 ## Representational Analysis

-Since all models output embeddings with the same dimensionality per file, you can easily compute:
+Each model outputs embeddings with consistent shape across files (within that model).
+For RSA, you compare representations within each model separately:

 ### Representational Similarity Analysis (RSA)